barryvdh/laravel-ide-helper/readme.md

 For now, only models in app/models are scanned.
 The optional argument tells what models to use.
 `php artisan ide-helper:models Post,User`

+This creates a file with the phpDocs for each Model.
+You should check and change them to be more accurate.
+It doesn't know if datetimes are returned as string or DateTime/Carbon, that depends on your $dates attribute.
+Also, all relations are Eloquent by default, you can change them to the actual Model.
+After copying the phpdocs to your model, you can clear the file, so your IDE only uses the real source.